 Mr Halvorsen added that NGO's in the area are in a position to contribute to monitoring and compliance due to their knowledge of the area.
 Ms Molemane responded that the IDZ is funded by WC Gov and is focussed on infrastructure.
 It does not fund compliance monitoring.
-Although currently there is no system in place discussions are already underway within the IDZ to conduct monitoring must first be discussed with managers however Ms Molemane will take this matter up with the IDZ management Mr van Boom added that DEA&DP issue EA's for some developments within the IDZ and compliance monitoring of the conditions of approval and the ECO must be appointed to perform these functions.
+Although currently there is no system in place discussions are already underway within the IDZ to conduct monitoring to determine impact on the environment.
+Using NGOs to conduct monitoring must first be discussed with managers however Ms Molemane will take this matter up with the IDZ management Mr van Boom added that DEA&amp;DP issue EA's for some developments within the IDZ and compliance monitoring will form part of the conditions of approval and the ECO must be appointed to perform these functions.
 The environmental legislation also then requires that an environmental audit be conducted.
-These reports must be submitted to DEA&DP for review.
-Where there are concerns DEA&DP will conduct their own compliance inspection and monitoring.
+These reports must be submitted to DEA&amp;DP for review.
+Where there are concerns DEA&amp;DP will conduct their own compliance inspection and monitoring as well.
+Mr van Wyk further noted that this topic has been under discussion for 4 to 5 years already.
+And the DEA&amp;DP, in response to these issues, developed a general EMP that included a component of marine monitoring.
 Mr van Wyk raised specific concerns regarding the EA issued within the IDZ that does not address the monitoring impact on the marine environment and requested that the IDZ EMP be aligned to the generic one to also speak to marine monitoring and not just land based monitoring.
-Action: HoD van Zyl indicated that a response on this matter is required (jointly by DEFF and DEA&DP).
-HOD further indicated that Mr van Boom could respond to the issue of the EA's issued Mr van Wyk to submit written concerns via secretariat to then forward to the relevant officials who would develop an official joint response by DEFF and DEADP. - 3.
+Action: HoD van Zyl indicated that a response on this matter is required (jointly by DEFF and DEA&amp;DP).
+HOD further indicated that Mr van Boom could respond to the issue of the EA's issued by DEA&amp;DP but the larger development was authorised by DEFF.
+HoD van Zyl requested Mr van Wyk to submit written concerns via secretariat to then forward to the relevant officials who would develop an official joint response by DEFF and DEADP.
+Mr van Wyk / Secretariat / Mr van Boom / DEFF 3.
 Agenda (Project Feedback and Discussion) 3.1.
-Air Quality Mr Stoltz reported as follows: Officials from DEA&DP, Saldanha Bay Municipality and the National DEFF held a meeting on 06 July 2020 to discuss the approaches followed in other Provinces to address complex air quality matters (to identify best practice in terms of dealing with complex air quality matters).
+Air Quality Mr Stoltz reported as follows: Officials from DEA&amp;DP, Saldanha Bay Municipality and the National DEFF held a meeting on 06 July 2020 to discuss the approaches followed in other Provinces to address complex air quality matters (to identify best practice in terms of dealing with complex air quality matters).